raulfhaidari/React-project/README.md

-# Writing down your note prject with react
+# Writing down your note-project with react

 ## Available Scripts